British National (Overseas): Hong Kong and China

-The vast majority of British Nationals (Overseas) are ethnically Chinese and were automatically granted Chinese nationality at the transfer of sovereignty in 1997.
+The vast majority of British Nationals (Overseas) are ethnically Chinese and were involuntarily regarded as Chinese nationals in Hong Kong upon the transfer of sovereignty in 1997.
 Individuals who hold Chinese nationality concurrently with any other nationality, including BN(O) status, are treated solely as Chinese nationals under Chinese nationality law.
-Consequently, most BN(O)s do not have access to British consular protection while in Hong Kong, Macau, or mainland China.
+Consequently, most BN(O) citizens cannot access British consular protection while in Hong Kong, Macau, or mainland China.
 Additionally, BN(O)s who are Chinese nationals must use a Mainland Travel Permit to enter mainland China.

-Until 31 January 2021, BN(O)s were able to use their UK passports for immigration clearance in Hong Kong and to seek consular protection from overseas Chinese diplomatic missions.
+Until 31 January 2021, BN(O) citizens s were able to use their BN(O) passports for immigration clearance in Hong Kong and to seek consular protection from overseas Chinese diplomatic missions.
 Since that date, the Chinese and Hong Kong governments have prohibited the use of BN(O) passports as travel documents or proof of identity.
-BN(O)s who do not possess Chinese (or any other) nationality are required to use a Document of Identity for Visa Purposes for travel.
-This restriction disproportionally affects ease of travel for permanent residents of South Asian ethnicity, who were not granted Chinese nationality in 1997.
+BN(O) citizens who do not possess Chinese (or any other) nationality are required to use a Document of Identity for Visa Purposes for travel.
+This restriction disproportionally affects ease of travel for permanent residents of South Asian ethnicity, who were not automatically granted Chinese nationality in 1997.
 As an additional consequence, Hongkongers seeking early pre-retirement withdrawals from the Mandatory Provident Fund pension scheme may not use BN(O) passports for identity verification.

-BN(O)s are barred from registering same-sex marriages at the British Consulate-General, Hong Kong.
+BN(O) citizens are barred from registering same-sex marriages at the British Consulate-General, Hong Kong.
 Consular same-sex marriages under UK law are contingent on local authority approval, which the Hong Kong government has explicitly denied.
 Conversely, Chinese authorities have not prohibited these marriages from taking place in mainland China.

-Although registration for BN(O) status was dependent on permanent residency, it is possible for holders of this status to lose right of abode in Hong Kong.
-Non-Chinese nationals who hold permanent residency or citizenship outside of Hong Kong and have not returned to the territory for more than three years at any time since the transfer of sovereignty automatically lose their right of abode.
-However, these individuals acquire the right to land, which is identical to the right of abode except that these persons can be subject to a deportation order.
-BN(O)s subject to a deportation order would lose the right to land and would become effectively stateless if their permanent residency in another country were to lapse or expire.
+Although registration for BN(O) status was dependent on permanent residency in Hong Kong, it is possible for some BN(O) citizens to lose their right of abode in Hong Kong.
+Non-Chinese nationals who hold permanent residency or citizenship elsewhere and have not returned to Hong Kong for more than a continuous period of three years will automatically lose their right of abode.
+However, these individuals acquire the right to land, which is identical to the right of abode except that they can be subject to a deportation order.
+BN(O) citizens subject to a deportation order would lose the right to land and, if without any other nationality, would become effectively stateless.